 Note: Links don't have to be on different pages, they can also be used as visual cues on the same page.
-If you're using forScore mini in landscape mode, it even scrolls up or down if necessary.
+If you're using forScore in landscape mode, it even scrolls up or down if necessary.

-To create a link, select "Link" from the tools menu, and you'll see a new screen appear with two copies of the current score displayed side-by-side.
-You can use the seek bar or swipe to flip through the pages of either stack.
+To create a link, select "Link" from the tools menu, and you'll see a new screen appear with two copies of the current score displayed side-byside.
+Use the seek bar or swipe to flip through the pages of either stack.